erichVK5/FootprintTextForPCB/README.md

     and YYYY is an optional integer argument giving the rotation of the text counterclockwise from the x-axis in decidegrees, i.e. use 1800 for 180 degrees

-    The -c flag will render the letters phonetically in cyrillic.
+    The -c flag will render the letters phonetically in Cyrillic.

+    Alternatively, the -g flag will render the letters phonetically in Greek.

     If run without any command line arguments, a demonstration footprint file called demonstration1234567890.fp, will be generated

 Hints for Cyrillic:

-if you cut and paste and execute the following text, the resulting footprint will show how the english keybard layout is mapped to cyrillic:
+if you cut and paste and execute the following text, the resulting footprint will show how the english keyboard layout is mapped to Cyrillic:

-    java FootprintTextForPCB -t "$%&ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_'abcdefghijklmnopqrstuvwxyz{|}~\`"
+    java FootprintTextForPCB -t "$%&ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_'abcdefghijklmnopqrstuvwxyz{|}~\`" -c

+Hints for Greek:

+if you cut and paste and execute the following text, the resulting footprint will show how the english keyboard layout is mapped to Greek:

+    java FootprintTextForPCB -t "$%&ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_'abcdefghijklmnopqrstuvwxyz{|}" -g

 TODO: